n1ira/SwiftClick/README.md

 ## Features

-### Core Inspection Tools
 - **Hover Inspection**: Quickly access HTML and CSS details by hovering over elements, eliminating the need for manual selection.
-- **Element Inspector**: Hover over and select elements on a webpage to view their HTML structure and CSS styles.
-- **Pseudo-Class Inspection**: Easily inspect and edit pseudo-classes like :hover, :focus, and :active, ensuring comprehensive style management.
-- **Element Box Model Visualization**: Visually inspect the padding, margin, border, and size of elements, aiding in layout debugging.

-### Editing & Customization
-- **Real-Time Editing**: Modify HTML content, CSS properties, media queries, and animations on-the-fly, allowing for immediate visual feedback.
+- **Real-Time Editing**: Modify HTML content, CSS properties, media queries, and animations on-the-fly with immediate visual feedback.
 - **Visual Style Editor**: Utilize a user-friendly interface to adjust styles, enabling precise design refinements without delving into code.
+- **Pseudo-Class Inspection**: Easily inspect and edit pseudo-classes like :hover, :focus, and :active for comprehensive style management.
 - **Media Query Management**: Access and edit styles across different screen sizes, facilitating responsive design testing and adjustments.
-- **Live CSS Editing**: Modify CSS properties in real-time to see how changes affect the design.

-### Color & Typography Tools
-- **Color Eyedropper**: Sample colors from any part of a webpage and get the color values in various formats.
+- **Element Box Model Visualization**: Visually inspect the padding, margin, border, and size of elements, aiding in layout debugging.
 - **Color Palette Extraction**: Retrieve all colors used on a page, assisting in maintaining consistent design aesthetics.
 - **Font Identification**: Determine the fonts applied to each tag, useful for typography analysis and consistency.

-### Asset Management
+- **Search Functionality**: Locate elements using tag names, IDs, classes, or CSS selectors, enhancing navigation and editing efficiency.
+- **Scraping Mode**: Special inspector mode that displays data useful for web scraping, including XPaths, selectors, and data attributes.
 - **Asset Extraction**: Extract images, SVGs, videos, and other media from webpages with visual previews.
-- **Copy Functionality**: Easily copy HTML, CSS, or element selectors with a single click.

-### Navigation & Testing
-- **Search Functionality**: Locate elements using tag names, IDs, classes, or even CSS selectors, enhancing navigation and editing efficiency.
-- **Responsive Design Testing**: Preview how websites appear at different screen sizes and device configurations.
+- **Responsive Design Tools**: Test how websites look at different screen sizes and device types.

-### Additional Tools
-- **Debug Tools**: Analyze JavaScript events and network requests to identify issues.
-- **SEO Analysis**: Examine metadata, headings, and structured data for search engine optimization.
+- **SEO Analysis**: Analyze page structure and content for search engine optimization.
+- **Debug Tools**: Inspect JavaScript events and network requests.
+- **Capture Tools**: Take screenshots of elements, visible area, or entire pages.
-- **Site Technology Stack**: Identify frameworks, libraries, and platforms used by websites.
+- **Site Stack Analysis**: Identify technologies and frameworks used on websites.
-- **Screenshot Capture**: Take full-page screenshots or capture specific elements.

 ## Installation (Development Mode)